-When parents get divorced (or have children outside of marriage), one of the most important determinations is who gets custody.
+When parents get divorced or separated, one of the most important determinations is who gets custody.
 This is generally a very difficult process for everyone involved, especially children.
 But regardless of the emotional challenges of custody disputes, courts take a measured approach to the process.

 Getting custody of your child requires an understanding of the various factors considered by family courts.
 What follows are some of the most frequently asked questions we get regarding child custody, joint custody, child visitation, and family law.

 - When deciding on the custody of a child, what factors does a court look at?

 - Does it hurt my chances of getting custody of my children if I move out of the home and leave the children with their other parent?

 - Who's more likely to be awarded custody of a child, mothers or fathers?

 - Is custody always awarded to just one parent?